onemarcfifty/client-cert-test/README.md

 ## How does this work

 We are using X.509 client certificates and TLS (Transport Layer Security) for this.
 If you want to edit the certificates using **XCA** then get XCA installed from [Christian Hohnstaedt's site](https://hohnstaedt.de/xca) and open the file `xca.db/xca.xdb` - it contains all certificates.
 The password for the file again is ***hello***

+## More Info

+The whole process is described in [This video on my youtube channel](https://www.youtube.com/watch?v=5lYQRuzdZr0)